Skip to main content

 Monthly Declaration and Payment Process

-- Precise Calculations The monthly declaration and payment process involves meticulous computation of Social Security deductions.
-These are calculated based on specific pay elements from January.
+• Precise Calculations The monthly declaration and payment process involves meticulous computation of pension deductions and employer contributions based on the applicable contribution salary.

-- Form Submission The process commences with the completion of the declaration form, which necessitates the client’s signature.
+• Form Submission The process commences with the completion of the declaration or online submission in the required format.

 Wages Protection System (WPS)

-- Monthly Reporting Companies must submit an electronic file in the WPS format each month.
+• Monthly Reporting Companies must submit salary information through the WPS process each month.

-- Timely Process The WPS file is generated based on payroll results, and this file is then forwarded to the client for review and approval.
+• Timely Process The WPS file is generated based on payroll results and then processed through approved banks, exchange houses, or financial institutions.

-- Bank Processing Upon client approval, the file is subsequently sent to the employer’s bank for further processing.
+• Bank Processing Upon client approval, the file is subsequently sent to the employer’s bank or approved payment provider for further processing.

 Additional Insights